-The Flinders Medical School was the first in Australia to develop a 4 year Doctor of Medicine as an alternative to traditional 5-6 year courses for school leavers.
+The Flinders Medical School was the first in Australia to develop a four year Doctor of Medicine as an alternative to traditional 5-6 year courses for school leavers.
 This was an opportunity to rethink curriculum design and the way in which students are selected.

-"Tradition" at Flinders involves building on the strengths of our widely-adopted curriculum via continued review and innovation to create or capture the best new ideas in medical education.
+'Tradition' at Flinders involves building on the strengths of our widely-adopted curriculum via continued review and innovation to create or capture the best new ideas in medical education.

 This is underpinned by the moderate size of the School, selection of a talented, motivated student group with varied prior experience, learning in small groups and a supportive Faculty.

 From the outset, students build clinical skills with clinical tutors, using the resources of the clinical skills and simulation laboratories and through patient contact.

-This is facilitated by the problem-based format of Years 1 and 2 but also the physical co-location of basic science Faculty and research laboratories with the clinical activities of Flinders Medical Centre.
+This is facilitated by the problem-based format of first and second years but also the physical co-location of science and research laboratories and the clinical activities of Flinders Medical Centre.

-Students in third and fourth year can select from a large range of clinical experiences - from traditional rotations in big city hospitals, through single rotations or year-long involvement in health care delivery in outer urban, rural or remote communities, to electives almost anywhere in the world.
+Students in third and fourth year can select from a large range of clinical experiences - from traditional rotations in big city hospitals; single rotations or year-long involvement in health care delivery in outer urban, rural or remote communities; to electives almost anywhere in the world.